ApeWorX/ape/docs/userguides/projects.md

     └── smart_contract_example.sol  # Sample of a smart contract
 ├── tests/                          # Project tests, ran using the 'ape test' command
-    └── test_sample.py              # Sample of a test to run against your sample contract ├── scripts/                        # Project scripts, such as deploy scripts, ran using the 'ape run <name>' command └── deploy_sample.py            # Sample script to automate a specification of an ape project └── ape-config.yaml                 # The ape project configuration file
+    └── test_sample.py              # Sample of a test to run against your sample contract ├── scripts/                        # Project scripts, such as deploy scripts, ran using the 'ape run   <`name>' command └── deploy.py                   # Sample script to automate a deployment of an ape project └── ape-config.yaml                 # The ape project configuration file
 ```